February 2020 saw the release of PSPDFKit for Web 2020.1, which introduced our Instant Comments feature.

 The PDF specification allows for annotation “replies” (see table 170 on page 392), which are PDF annotation objects that can reference other annotations to create chains of text (see our What Are Annotations? blog post for more information on PDF annotations).
 This is a useful feature that lets users attach notes and snippets of text to existing annotations, and these notes are expanded in place on most PDF viewer clients.
 We wanted to keep this feature while expanding on it by adding convenient, fast, and accessible comment threads that would allow users to quickly see their team’s comments on the side of the page without having to delve into an annotation or block any part of the page.

 The spec may have some limitations, but it more than makes up for it in its flexibility.
-At its core, a PDF is a collection of objects of varying types, with varying properties, either directly or indirectly referencing each other using IDs (read more about PDF objects here).
+At its core, a PDF is a collection of objects of varying types, with varying properties, either directly or indirectly referencing each other using IDs (read more about PDF objects in our PDF Syntax 101 blog post).
 To render a page correctly, certain objects and their properties — connected in a specific structure — are required.
 Beyond this, you are free to write whatever data you wish inside these objects.

 Ensuring we can handle and render the seemingly infinite amount of edge cases and nuances that can arise in PDFs is usually what keeps us busy.
 But the flexibility of the format also allows us to build features, such as Instant Comments, on top of the standard to make a more valuable and useful tool.